Siege of Žepa: Offensive

 On the 25 July 1995, the offensive began.
 On the 26 July 1995, Mustafa Palic and Hamdija Torlak both surrendered and agreed to hand over Žepa.
 All other commanders, such as Avdo Palić, knowing that his men were outnumbered, outgunned and low on ammunition also sought to negotiate a withdrawal and spare the 30,000 people in Žepa the fate of the massacre victims in Srebrenica.
 He then got orders from Sarajevo not to surrender.
 On 27 July 1995, Palić went to a meeting with senior Serb and UN officials, among whom was General Ratko Mladić, the chief commander of the Bosnian Serb army.
 At the meeting he was seized by the Serbs.
-800 refugees (Mostly women, children, and elderly) fled Žepa to Sarajevo.
-Mehmed Hajric, Amir Imamovic, and Avdo Palić were all brutally killed after the offensive.
+800 refugees, mostly women, children, and the elderly, fled Žepa to Sarajevo.
+Mehmed Hajric, Amir Imamovic, and Avdo Palić were all killed after the offensive.

+International intervention

-NATO bombings continue
+Continuation of NATO bombings

 After the fall of the UN "safe havens" of Srebrenica and Žepa and constant attacks on Sarajevo, NATO launched a sustained air campaign known as Operation Deliberate Force, which targeted Bosnian Serb positions.
-The biggest factor that made NATO launch the air campaign would be the constant attacks on Sarajevo.
-The campaign wouldn't end until 20 September 1995 and helped settle the foundation of the Dayton Agreement.
+The shelling of the Sarajevo marketplace on 28 August 1995 by the Bosnian Serb forces is considered to be the immediate factor behind NATO's decision to launch the operation.
+The campaign wouldn't end until 20 September 1995 and helped lift the siege of Sarajevo and lead the foundation for the Dayton Agreement.

 Role of the UN

-On 16 April 1993, the United Nations Security Council Resolution 819 the Srebrenica enclave was declared a safe area.
-On 6 May 1993, the United Nations Security Council Resolution 824 further extended Žepa and other cities.
+On 16 April 1993, the United Nations Security Council Resolution 819 declared the Srebrenica enclave a safe area.
+On 6 May 1993, the United Nations Security Council Resolution 824 further included Žepa and other cities as part of more safe areas.
 These cities and territories were placed under the protection of the UN peacekeeping units UNPROFOR.
 However, when Operation Stupčanica 95 began, they only sent around 79 Ukrainian peacekeepers to Žepa.